Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 ### Configuration of the PSA subsystem

-To make the PSA API available, make sure that the configuration option [`MBEDTLS_PSA_CRYPTO_C`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/mbedtls__config_8h/#c.MBEDTLS_PSA_CRYPTO_C) is enabled.
+To make the PSA cryptography API available, make sure that the configuration option [`MBEDTLS_PSA_CRYPTO_C`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/mbedtls__config_8h/#c.MBEDTLS_PSA_CRYPTO_C) is enabled.
 (It is enabled in the default configuration.)

-By default, the PSA crypto API offers a similar set of cryptographic mechanisms as those offered by the legacy API (configured by `MBEDTLS_XXX` macros).
-The PSA crypto API also has its own configuration mechanism; see “[Cryptographic mechanism availability](#cryptographic-mechanism-availability)”.
+PSA uses a different set of configuration symbols to express which cryptographic mechanisms are enabled in the build.
+See the section “[Cryptographic mechanism availability](#cryptographic-mechanism-availability)”.
+If you are migrating from a configuration where `MBEDTLS_PSA_CRYPTO_CONFIG` is enabled, or if you are mostly relying on the default configuration for cryptography, there will be few or no changes between Mbed TLS 3.6 and TF-PSA-Crypto 1.0.
+But if you were explicitly specifying a set of cryptographic mechanisms using `MBEDTLS_xxx` options, you will need to migrate your configuration to the new mechanism.

+Note that in Mbed TLS 3.x, the whole library configuration could be in `mbedtls/mbedtls_config.h` (or `MBEDTLS_CONFIG_FILE`) plus optionally `MBEDTLS_USER_CONFIG_FILE`.
+In TF-PSA-Crypto, the configuration must be in `psa/crypto_config.h` (or `TF_PSA_CRYPTO_CONFIG_FILE`) plus optionally `TF_PSA_CRYPTO_USER_CONFIG_FILE`.

+The Mbed TLS configuration file should not try to modify any option consumed by TF-PSA-Crypto: this would make Mbed TLS's use of cryptography inconsistent with what the crypto library provides.
+As an exception, it's safe to use the same content in the TF-PSA-Crypto configuration and in the Mbed TLS configuration..

 ### Header files

-Applications only need to include a single header file:
+Applications only need to include a single header file for all cryptographic mechanisms:
 ```
 #include <psa/crypto.h>
 ```

+Note that you may want to keep other crypto header files for functionality that is not provided by the PSA API, such as `<mbedtls/nist_kw.h>` for NIST KW/KWP (not yet exposed through PSA), `<mbedtls/pk.h>` for key pair and public key parsing and formatting, `<mbedtls/asn1.h>` for ASN.1 parsing, etc.

 ### General application layout